119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Purchasing used auto parts is a great way to save money and eliminate waste.
 Ontario has many alternatives for used parts, from local scrap yards to certified auto recyclers.
 If you’d prefer a stress-free and safe experience, then consider using a proper auto recycling firm like Greenway Auto Recycling.

-We responsibly and efficiently remove vehicles, reclaim usable parts, allow customers to remove their vehicles, provide help with returning the license plate, etc. In addition to providing safe and environmentally responsible services, our team will also ensure that everything is handled properly and according to Ontario legislation.
+We responsibly and efficiently remove vehicles, reclaim usable parts, assist with license plate returns, and ensure all processes meet Ontario regulations.
+In addition to providing safe and environmentally responsible services, our team will also ensure that everything is handled properly and according to Ontario legislation.
 The next time you are looking to buy used parts or scrap your old car, call us at (416) 783-9026, and you will receive fair prices and support from a team.

 Related Posts